traysr/forknscissors/_drafts/2017-04-21-Daal Chawal Bowl.md

-Permalink: Daal Chawal Bowl
+---
+layout: post

-# Daal Chawal Bowl
+title: "Daal Chawal Bowl "
+---

 #Serves: 2 persons

  _Daal_ is a lentil curry and _Chawal_ is a rice.
 The concept of bowl is simply you add grains,proteins, vegetables of your choice and any seasoning for the flavor.
 I was trying to make healthy version, so I used brown rice.
 You can have your regular rice or quinoa too.
 For the proteins, I have used Indian style lentil curry.
 I used _toor dal_ (pigeon pea) but you can choose any other variety too.
 For the vegetables, I made a simple salad with tomato, onion and green bell pepper.